TrueNASTrueNAS Nightly Development Documentation

 SFTP (SSH File Transfer Protocol) is available by enabling SSH remote access to the TrueNAS system.
 SFTP is more secure than standard FTP as it applies SSL encryption on all transfers by default.

-Go to System Settings > Services, find the SSH entry, and click the to open the Services > SSH basic settings configuration screen.
+Go to System > Services, find the SSH entry, and click the to open the Services > SSH basic settings configuration screen.

 SSH General Options